t-0hmura/fairchem/docs/core/uma.md

 # UMA Models

 [UMA](https://ai.meta.com/research/publications/uma-a-family-of-universal-models-for-atoms/) is an equivariant GNN that leverages a novel technique called Mixture of Linear Experts (MoLE) to give it the capacity to learn the largest multi-modal dataset to date (500M DFT examples), while preserving energy conservation and inference speed.
 Even a 6M active parameter (145M total) UMA model is able to acheieve SOTA accuracy on a wide range of domains such as materials, molecules and catalysis.
+[Arxiv Paper](https://arxiv.org/abs/2506.23971)

 ![UMA model architecture](uma.svg "UMA model architecture")